For a couple of hours a day,

 that I can't wait to have a Michigan fish on my dish again.

-7. In a New Orleans restaurant, a mustachioed waiter
+7. Said a handsome New Orleans waiter,

-asked, "Sir, can I recommend some freshly caught gator?"
+"Sir, can I recommend some freshly caught gator?"

-I snarled, "Are you for real?
+Snarled I, "Are you for real?

 Didn’t you hear about that woman Lucille?"